sejalzend/local-cicd-pipeline-project/README.md

-# local-cicd-pipeline-project
+# 🚀 CI/CD Pipeline with GitHub Actions & Docker

-🚀 A self-contained CI/CD pipeline demonstration that leverages GitHub Actions to automate Docker image builds, run tests, and deploy a sample application to a local Minikube (Kubernetes) cluster.
-Perfect for learning modern DevOps practices without cloud costs.
+A complete cloud-agnostic CI/CD pipeline that automates testing, Docker image building, and deployment preparation using GitHub Actions.